coolbutuseless/pixelweaver/README.md

 order).
 Values in the array are commonly real numbers in the range \[0, 1\]

-Very few C graphics libraries support this planar colour representation.
+Very few C graphics libraries support this planar color representation.

-One common format C libraries support is ARGB32 - where a single byte is used to represent each of the A, R, G and B values (each value is in the range \[0, 255\]).
-These bytes are then lumped together as a 4-byte sequence.
+One common format C libraries support is packing the R, G, B and A values for a single pixel into a 32-bit sequence - with 1-byte for each of the colors.

-`pixelweaver` provides functions for converting R’s planar colour representation to/from the packed ARGB32 representation.
+`pixelweaver` provides functions for converting R’s planar color representation to/from packed pixel representation.

 An overview/schematic of the pixel representations and where `pixelweaver` sits is illustrated below.

 ![](man/figures/array-representation.png)

-## Future possibilities
+## ToDo

+  - Support direct use of a vector of raw data in `packed_to_planar()`
+  - Support direct output of a vector of raw data from `planar_to_packed()`
   - Support copying into pre-allocated arrays to avoid having to allocate new memory each time.
   - Faster algorithms for the transpose and shuffle.
 MMX?
 SSE?
 AVX?
-  - Other pixel formats e.g. RGBA32
-  - Support for big-endian systems (are there any such systems in common use with R?)

 ## Installation